vlayer-xyz/vlayer/book/src/features/json-and-regex.md

 returning list of captures if capture groups are defined within the regular expression.
 If the string does not match the given regular expression a revert is triggered.

+It is important to note, that the whole given string must match the given regex, not just a substring of it.
+Begin and end marks (`^$`) should always be used, otherwise match will always fail.

 ```solidity

 struct MatchResult {